julius2503/higher-lower-game/README.md

 # Requirements
 To run this code the following arrangements must be set:
+ 1. Python 3.x should be installed
- 1. Downloading the ChromeDriver ("https://chromedriver.chromium.org/") and adding it to the project folder
+ 2. Downloading the ChromeDriver ("https://chromedriver.chromium.org/") and adding it to the project folder
- 2. Installing the requiered libraries:
+ 3. Installing the requiered libraries: pip install selenium pip install numpy pip install colorama
-   /pip install selenium
-   /pip install numpy
-   /pip install colorama